-Here is a video discourse in Hindi.
+Sharing with you a video discourse in Hindi.
 It was recorded last year.
-A translated abstract for you, as follows:
+Here is a translated abstract for you.

 - Most want to know what is right versus wrong for them, what kind of action should they do,

 - what is karma,